ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;I should like to know if would educate but one class of our children,
+I should like to know if would educate but one class of our children,
 all the people at I ast Hanover go barewe should thoose the girls, for when they
 foot?&quot; &quot;Part on em o, and the rest on become mothers, they would educate their
 em mind their own business,&quot; was theon